 Tokyo – 4 nights

 The last, but definitely not the least stop was Tokyo.
 This city is huge, crazy, clean, loud and full of surprises.
 By loud I do not mean the people, but the sounds coming from the big screens especially in Shibuya, Shinjuku or Akihabara.
 You should definitely plan some time in Tokyo.
 Even though you get around by subway pretty fast, there is just too much to explore and it would take you months to discover the whole city.
 But for the beginning, four to five days is just fine to get an overview and experience the most famous spots and sights.
+Here’s my 4-day itinerary for this amazing city.

 How to get from Kyoto to Tokyo?